-- At least three representative scores of original compositions
+- Scores and/or recordings of up to three representative original compositions

 All graduate composition applicants should submit a portfolio with their application that contains:

-(the inclusion of live recordings is strongly encouraged for MM students and required for DMA students)
+- Three representative scores and corresponding recordings of original compositions that utilize contrasting instrumentation.
+The inclusion of live recordings is strongly encouraged for MM applicants and required for DMA applicants

 Selected applicants will be invited to campus for an interview with the composition faculty and will be notified about their interview approximately one week after the application deadline, or sooner if their application is submitted earlier.
 If a campus interview is not possible arrangements may be made to interview via video conferencing or phone, although a campus interview is preferred.